vectara/py-vectara-agentic/docs/usage.md

 or agent using [Arize Phoenix](https://phoenix.arize.com/).
-This allows you to view LLM prompt inputs and outputs, the latency of each task and subtask, and many of the individual function calls performed by the LLM, as well as FCS scores for each response.
+This allows you to view LLM prompt inputs and outputs, the latency of each task and subtask, and many of the individual function calls performed by the LLM, as well as VHC corrections for each response.

 To set up observability for your app, follow these steps: